The 10 coolest cancelled airliners

 Streaking from city centre to city centre with a top speed twice that of helicopters of the time, the Rotodyne, could have been a major transport innovation.
 As the world’s first vertical take-off airliner it could have revolutionised air travel, removing the need for remote airports for everything but long haul journeys.

 The concept was extremely innovative: for takeoff and landing, the rotor was driven by tip-mounted jet engines.
-These engines did not have intakes or compressors, but were fed from compressed air piped from the main turboprop engines.
+The air for the tip-jets wasn’t bled from the engines.
+The engines were connected with clutches to axial compressors in the rear of the nacelles, which had flush inlets above the wing, and the compressors fed the rotor.
 The turboprop-powered propellers on the wings provided thrust for horizontal flight while the rotor autorotated (‘autorotation’ is when rotors turn around while unpowered, but in flight).
 Thanks to its tip-mounted jets, the Rotodyne was exceptionally noisy, an undesirable trait in a city centre airliner, and was cancelled.
 Debate still rages about the degree to which the Rotodyne’s noise levels could have been reduced.

 7. Bristol Brabazon ‘The Filton Stilton’